rsrobbins/intricate-art-neural-transfer/README.md

 ### Anaconda

-Create an environment called **art** and install the following packages to run the code with minor changes:
+Create an environment called **art** using Python 3.6 and install the following packages to run the code with minor changes:

 - conda install pillow
 - conda install scipy=0.19.1